Nepal: City and Country

 Itinerary View Trip Map

 Welcome to The Kingdom of Kathmandu is situated between India and Tibet, and famous for Mount Everest, the Shangri-la of the East.
 The rich cultural and artistic heritage of Nepal is synthesized in Kathmandu, the capital, which lies in a valley, south of the Great Himalayas at an altitude of 1,500 m.
 Successive dynasties have left their marks in the stupendous palaces and temples, sculptures and carvings found throughout the valley.
 Kathmandu is also the largest city of Nepal and its festivals exceed the number of days in a year.
-The valley has seven heritage sites that have been enlisted in cultural World H1eritage Site list.
-Arrive and proceed to your hotel where the rest of the day is at leisure.
+The valley has seven heritage sites that have been enlisted in cultural World Heritage Site list.
+On arrival you will be transferred to your hotel until your afternoon excursions.

 This afternoon you will visit Boudhnath, one of the largest stupas of its kind in the world.
 It stands with four pairs of eyes in the four cardinal directions, keeping watch for righteous behavior and human prosperity.
 It is built on an octagonal base inset with prayer wheels.
 This afternoon visit Patan, one of the oldest Buddhist cities in the world and known for its fine arts.
 Here you will visit the Durbar Square, and its UNESCO World Heritage Sites.